mecvillarina/StratisPassportApplicationSmartContract/README.md

 <b>MakeAppointment</b> state when an applicant successfully select an appointment schedule and filled up an online application form.

 The state changes to <b>PersonalAppearance</b> when the applicant paid the application fee.
 The application fee is currently set to <b>80 CRS</b>.
-The smart contract will hold the payment until the state set either to <b>ApprovedApplication</b>, <b>RejectedApplication</b>, or <b>CancelledApplication</b>.
+The smart contract will hold the payment until the state set either to <b>ApprovedApplication</b>, <b>RejectedApplication</b>, or <b>CancelledApplication</b> state.

-The applicant have a chance to cancel his/her appointment when the cuurent state is <b>MakeAppointment</b> or <b>PersonalAppearance</b> but there is a penalty of <b>8 CRS</b>.
-After cancelling an appointment, the applicant will only receive <b>72 CRS</b>, the provider will receive the <b>8 CRS</b> and the state will be set to <b>CancelledApplication</b>
+The applicant have a chance to cancel his/her appointment when the current state is <b>MakeAppointment</b> or <b>PersonalAppearance</b> but there is a penalty of <b>8 CRS</b>.
+After cancelling an appointment,  the applicant will only receive <b>72 CRS</b>, the provider will receive the <b>8 CRS</b> and the state will be set to <b>CancelledApplication</b> state.

-When the state is in <b>PersonalAppearance</b>, the provider/passport government agency could approve an appointment.
-If the provider approves the application, the payment will transfer to the provider address and the state will set to <b>ApprovedApplication</b>.
+When the current state is in <b>PersonalAppearance</b>, the provider/passport government agency could approve the applicant's application.
+If the provider approves the application, the smart contract will transfer the payment (80 CRS) to provider's address and the state will set to <b>ApprovedApplication</b> state and the process completed.

-When the state is in <b>PersonalAppearance</b>, the provider/passport government agency could reject an appointment.
-If the provider rejects the application, the provider will receive <b>8 CRS</b> as an appointment fee and the applicant will only receive <b>72 CRS</b>, the payment will transfer to the provider address and the state will set to <b>ApprovedApplication</b>.
+When the current state is in <b>PersonalAppearance</b>, the provider/passport government agency could reject the applicant's application.
+If the provider rejects the application, the smart contract will transfer 8 CRS as processing fee to provider's address and 72 CRS to applicant's the state will set to <b>RejectedApplication</b> state and the process completed.

-An instance of the Basic Provenance application's workflow starts in the Created state when an owner wants to begin a process for tracking ownership or responsibility.
-An owner is also the InitiatingCounterParty since the owner initiates the process for tracking the ownership or responsibility.
-The state changes to InTransit whenever a new counterparty that can take on the responsibility is identified.
-The owner in the InitiatingCounterParty role calls a function to transfer responsibility by specifying a counterparty.
-Upon reaching the InTransit state, the counterparty can transfer the responsibility to another counterparty or the owner can decide to complete the transfers of responsibility and call the Complete function to reach the Completed state.

-The happy path shown in the transition diagram traces the owner transferring responsibility to a counterparty once and then completing the workflow.

 Application Files
 -----------------